Life insurance with Costochondritis.

 The only problem is…

-Because there are quite a few reasons why someone might end up developing Costochondritis, what you’re usually going to find is that PRIOR to being approved for coverage, most (if not all) life insurance companies are going to want to ask you a few questions about your Costochondritis just to make sure that it isn’t something that they need to worry about.
+Because there are quite a few reasons why someone might end up developing Costochondritis, what you’re usually going to find is that PRIOR to being approved for coverage, most (if not all) of the best life insurance companies are going to want to ask you a few questions about your Costochondritis just to make sure that it isn’t something that they need to worry about.

 Why do life insurance companies care if I’ve been diagnosed with Costochondritis?